What are abuse and neglect?

 - pregnancy and maternity and sex.

-Includes neglect and poor care practice within an institution or specific care setting such as:
+This type of abuse includes neglect and poor care practice within an institution or specific care setting such as:

 - a hospital or care home, or